madi/FOSS4G2023_Prizren_Kosovo/Table4_Thematic_hubs_and_Research_infrastructures.md

-**Table 4.** They incorporate EO data relevant to specific thematic domains, such as agriculture, biodiversity and atmosphere.
+**Table 4.** Thematic hubs and research infrastructures.
+They incorporate EO data relevant to specific thematic domains, such as agriculture, biodiversity and atmosphere.

 |  **Name**                                                              | **URL**
 |  --------------------------------------------------------------------- |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------